Getting Around Boston: Walk, Bus, or Bike – What’s Your Style?

 Whether you’re heading to quaint coastal towns or exploring diverse neighborhoods, the MBTA Commuter Rail makes it a breeze.
 It’s the ideal choice for covering longer distances, smoothly transporting you from North Station all the way to South Station and beyond.

 And for those planning extensive travel, there’s a separate 1-day and 7-day pass for the commuter rail.
 While it’s a bit pricier than the CharlieCard, it’s totally worth it for the expansive coverage and convenience it offers.
-So, if you’re keen on discovering more than just the city’s core, this part of public transportation is your best bet.
+So, if you’re keen on discovering more than just the city’s core, this part of Boston public transportation for tourists is your best bet.

 MBTA Bus Service

-Navigating Boston?
+Thinking of getting around Boston public transportation?
 The MBTA Bus Service is a go-to for both locals and visitors, making it an essential part of public transit in the city.
 With a handy CharlieCard, you’ve got a ticket to unlimited bus rides.
 But if you don’t have a CharlieCard, don’t worry.
 You can easily pay with cash or a card right on the bus.

 The MBTA’s real-time bus tracking is available on their website, mbta.com.
 Checking this lets you know exactly when your bus will arrive, taking the guesswork out of your travel plans.
 Plus, their trip planner tool on the same site is super helpful for mapping out your commute.